-Gifted students at the elementary level may choose to apply to the full-time gifted elementary program at Old Donation Center, to a pull-out program for dance and/or visual arts, or to remain in their neighborhood school and receive services via the resource-cluster program.
+Gifted students at the elementary level may choose to apply to the full-time gifted elementary program at Old Donation School, to a pull-out program for dance and/or visual arts, or to remain in their neighborhood school and receive services via the resource-cluster program.

 All first grade VBCPS students are screened for gifted program services.
 With parent/guardian permission for continued assessment, students who score at the 90th percentile or higher on the screening instrument are referred for additional testing.
 All students referred for testing are reviewed by the Gifted Identification and Placement Committee.

 All fifth-grade students enrolled in VBCPS will be screened in the classroom of their neighborhood school in September or October to ensure consideration for gifted program services.
 Fifth-grade students who are not currently identified for gifted services and who score at the 90th percentile or above on the screening instrument will be referred for additional testing to determine eligibility for gifted services.

 The resource-cluster program is grounded in general education curriculum but is differentiated, modified and expanded to provide learning challenges.
 Identified gifted students in grades two through five are placed in heterogeneous classrooms, in groups of six to eight, and are taught by a cluster teacher trained in gifted education at their neighborhood school.
 A resource teacher, endorsed in gifted education, assists the cluster teacher in delivering instruction.
 Students are required to demonstrate mastery of the state-mandated Standards of Learning and their instruction is differentiated to meet their intellectual needs.

 The Gifted Dance Education Program is a pull-out model for identified students in grades three through eight and is housed at Old Donation School.
 Admission into the program is determined through an application process.
 Dance students are presented a comprehensive curriculum which emphasizes the areas of concepts and skill development, dance history and appreciation and creativity.